 In June 2017 they composed the music for the latest creation of Sasha Waltz »Kreatur«, which saw its world premiere at Radialsystem V in Berlin.
 The composition uses recordings from inside various factories and iconic re-appropriated buildings; landmarks of 20th century architecture embodying power, control and mass production.

-Their latest body of work »Transmissions«, is published as a numbered edition box of 4x 12′′LP, and featured as part of documenta14 in Athens and Kassel.
+Later the same year they published »Transmissions«, a numbered edition box of 4x 12′′LP, featured as part of documenta14 in Athens and Kassel.

-Their latest radio artwork »Illuminations« released in February 2018, features Patti Smith, Abel Ferrara, Mulatu Astatke, Gudrun Gut, Hanns Zischler, Charlotte Rampling, Melvil Paupaud, Alain Sancerni and the Sufi group of Sheik Ibrahim.
+Their latest radio artwork »Illuminations« released in February 2018 by Deutschlandfunk Kultur and Radio France, features Patti Smith, Abel Ferrara, Gudrun Gut, Hanns Zischler, Charlotte Rampling, Melvil Paupaud, and Mulatu Astatke, won the Gold Prize at the NY International Radio Awards in 2018.

 They have recently co-founded The Analogue Foundation, together with Grammy awarded producer Russell Elevado, and the innovative Japanese transducer company Audio-Technica.